EDUCBA

 Excel Mortgage Calculator 1.2

-Hence, the rate of 6% will become .5% (6%/12) monthly, and the time period will become 120 monthly periods. pv will be 200000, the amount borrowed.
-Fv and type are optional in this case, so that we will leave them.
+Hence, the rate of 6% will become .5% (6%/12) monthly, and the time period will become 120 monthly. pv will be 200000, the amount borrowed.
+Fv and type are optional so we will leave them.
 Once we have input the data in the formula, we will press Enter.
 We will see the below result.

 Excel Mortgage Calculator 1.3